AI Tutoring: A Practical Solution To Boost Maths Attainment

 3. Data-driven insights

-Every response is captured and analysed, giving teachers clear evidence of progress and pinpointing gaps to address through future teaching in class.
+Every response to the AI tutor is captured and analysed, giving teachers clear evidence of progress and pinpointing gaps to address through future teaching in class.

 After each AI tutoring session with Skye, the ITS generates a detailed report on the learning objective covered and whether it was achieved.
 These data-driven insights help teachers adapt classroom instruction and target students who need further support.